orenkaplan/Employees/ConsoleApplication1/ReadMe.txt

 Employees.cpp
     This is the main application source file.
+	It creates an instance of the UI object and controls its behaviour.
+	It also holds the code for creating the Employee and Candidate objects in the only place that never goes out of scope for the entire run time.

 myMenu.cpp
 	This is the source file for the myMenu class declared in myMenu.cpp .
 	It contains the class source code and definitions.
-	This class defines the UI of the project so most of it's private members are static.
+	This class defines the UI of the project so there is supposed to be only one instance of this kind of object.
+	That said - if for some reason more than one object should be needed, most private members of this class should be turned static as there is only one UI.
 	It's written in a way that simplifies interfacing with the class and the application.

 myMenu.h